Hungary

 Towards a resilient agricultural supply chain

 LENs Hungary is being implemented in the Western Transdanubia region of Hungary.
 The landscape in this region has a long history of intensive agriculture, with farmers facing multiple challenges, including moisture retention, waterlogging, soil loss and nutrient depletion.
-Nestlé Purina, an important purchaser of crops in this region, currently forms the sole demand party and trade facilitation is provided by Preferred by Nature, with support from 3Keel.
-French organisation, Biospheres, a regenerative agriculture consulting company, and Preferred by Nature, have teamed up to explore and test innovative agronomic and environmental practices at farm level.
-Biospheres designs and implements the trials, while Syngenta Hungary monitors the outcomes.
-LENs Hungary is supported by the Hungarian Ministry of Agriculture, with technical advice on harmonisation of measures with agricultural practices.
+Nestlé Purina, an important purchaser of crops in this region, currently forms the sole demand party and trade facilitation is provided by Preferred by Nature, with support from the central LENs team.

 - Reduced cultivation or no-till: to improve soil health, increase organic carbon content and support soil biology development, which leads to better soil structure and water infiltration.
 This helps deeper plant root penetration for better access to water and nutrients, leading to more stable yields in challenging conditions, like drought.